Auckland Transport (AT) is creating a new residential parking zone in Parnell and a cycling connection between Parnell and the city centre.

 The project will provide a high quality, safe and attractive cycle route, suitable for riders of varying abilities and confidence levels.

-Our original proposed design for Parnell Cycleway will be revisited following further discussion with the community.
-We expect to provide an update in July.
+Our original proposed design for Parnell Cycleway was revisited following further discussion with the community.
+We provided an update in July 2017.

 As part of a region-wide parking strategy, AT is introducing residential parking zones in city-fringe areas like Parnell.